webpro-nl/knip/packages/docs/src/content/docs/features/monorepos-and-workspaces.md

 For projects with only a root `package.json`, please see [integrated monorepos][2].

+## Additional workspaces

+If a workspaces is not configured as such in `package.json#workspaces` (or `pnpm-workspace.yaml`) it can be added to the Knip configuration manually.
+Add their path to the `workspaces` configuration object the same way as `"packages/cli": {}` in the example above.

 ## Source mapping

 Let's say we have this module in a monorepo that imports `helper` from another